 I'm also quite interested in Philosophy, Theology and Sociology.

 I've got fairly wide tastes in music.
 I've enjoyed Classic Rock since I was small and was a big Beatles and Led Zeppelin fan.
 Had a fairly stereotypical period during college of enjoying Industrial Rock bands like Marilyn Manson or Disturbed.
 At university I got more into Goth bands like Siouxsie and the Banshees or Sisters of Mercy.
 I also listen to some Glam Rock and Synthpop type bands like David Bowie and Human League.
-There's a lot of very good music out there so it wouldn't make sense to me to listen to only a handful of genres.
+There's a lot of very good music out there so it doesn't make sense to me to listen to only a handful of genres.

 Some of my favourite films are the ones I watched as a child and can be nostalgic about, like Flight of Dragons, Labyrinth, Last Unicorn, Watership Down and the Dark Crystal.
 Since then, I tend to keep an eye open for sci-fi and fantasy, which I watch more than any other genres.